-The program, originally called Khaki College, was the brainchild of Dr. Henry Marshall Tory who was conducting a report on the needs of men returning to civilian life for the National Council of the YMCA.
-The YMCA was active in Europe, setting up facilities for soldiers to have recreation, play sports or conduct bible studies.
+The program, originally called Khaki College, was the brainchild of Dr. Henry Marshall Tory.
+The National Council of the YMCA was active in Europe, setting up facilities for soldiers to enjoy recreation and sports or to conduct Bible studies.

-Tory recommended that the men would benefit greatly from access to education.
+Tory reported for the YMCA on the needs of men returning to civilian life.
+He recommended that men would benefit greatly from access to education.

 Initially, courses were taught by chaplains, but soon classes were instructed by professors, officers and men who held teaching degrees.
-It then became a university, recognized as a formal educational institution by the Canadian government in September 1918.
+In September 1918, the program was recognized as a formal educational institution by the Canadian government and became a university.

-Students could fill in any gap in their skill set, everything from learning to read to university-level courses.
-Any credits earned could be applied to any educational institution back home.
+Students could fill any gap in their skill set, from learning to how read to university-level courses.
+Credits earned could be applied to any educational institution back home.

 Among the courses offered were: